gillkyle/sol-journal/README.md

   Personal Journaling Platform
 </h2>

 Sol Journal is a simple, minimal, journaling platform that works offline and across all devices.
 It can be self-hosted through Firebase and then installed as a PWA, on mobile devices for easy access on a phone, or on Desktops.
-Inspired by [JournalBook](https://github.com/trys/JournalBook)

 <p align="center">
   <img alt="preview of page" src="https://raw.githubusercontent.com/gillkyle/images/master/hero-mixed.png" />